system76/tech-docs/src/models/meer10/repairs.md

 1. Follow the steps above to [open the bottom panel](#opening-the-bottom-panel).
 2. Free the drive from its retainer clip.
-    - For the primary (Gen 5) slot, nearest the side of the chassis, twist the blue clip clockwise to free the drive.
+    - For the primary slot (Gen 5 or Gen 4, depending on CPU model), nearest the side of the chassis, twist the blue clip clockwise to free the drive.
     - For the secondary (Gen 4) adapter slot, nearest the RAM, slide the yellow clip away from the drive.
     ![M.2 storage drives (with adapter slot)](./img/m2-slots-expansion.webp)
     - If an aftermarket 2242-size drive has been installed directly into the secondary (Gen 4) slot, as shown below, pull the black plastic pin out of the mounting hole.
     ![M.2 storage drives (without expansion slot)](./img/m2-slots-base.webp)
 3. Remove the old drive from the slot and insert the new drive into the slot.
 4. Secure the new drive in place as necessary.
-    - If you installed a drive into the primary (Gen 5) slot, twist the blue clip counterclockwise to lock the drive into place.
+    - If you installed a drive into the primary (Gen 5 or Gen 4) slot, twist the blue clip counterclockwise to lock the drive into place.
     - If you installed a drive into the secondary (Gen 4) adapter, the yellow clip locks automatically.
     - If you installed a 2242-size drive into the secondary (Gen 4) slot, press the black pin back into the hole to hold the drive down.